Please Wait

 According to the World Bank and IMF report, 3-5%, approximately $2.17-$3.61 Trillion of global GDP, has been laundered and re-invested in the economy by representing this as hard-earned or legal money.

-The above scenario, known as integration in money laundering, is also the final stage in which launderers invest or introduce their illegal money into the economy after layering it through the following different methods:
+The above scenario, known as integration in money laundering, is also the final stage in stages of money laundering in which launderers invest or introduce their illegal money into the economy after layering it through the following different methods:

 • By transferring the money to different countries.